palmcivet7/chainlink-auto-stake/README.md

 An `ICommunityStakingPool` interface is used for interacting with the staking pool contract.

-`onlyOwner` modifiers are used to ensure only the owner of a contract can unstake and withdraw their LINK tokens.
+`onlyOwner` modifiers are used to ensure only the owner of a contract can migrate, unstake and withdraw their LINK tokens.

 ## Deployments/Transactions